nadegegriesser/outfit-service/README.md

 ## Possible improvements

 - Download and extract the json file containing the cities when needed instead of saving it to the resources folder (determine if there is a newer version available using the ETag header).
-- Write a maven plugin to generate the Outfit Decider contract (Decision and Variables classes) from the DMN file.
+- Write a maven plugin using JCodeModel to generate the Outfit Decider contract (Decision and Variables classes) from the DMN file.
 - Define more complex decision logic, maybe based on humidity or pressure.